 Just be sure to communicate with your followers, however small the number may be, about when you're planning to stream.
 Sticking to a schedule is an essential part of building an audience or keeping your friends engaged, and the best way of fostering that is with a bit of consistency.
 Choosing a specific time of day and day of the week also helps viewers know when to plan to tune in and hang out.
 Best of all, you can explicitly relay all of this in your profile, though it's up to you to hold yourself accountable.

 In addition to frequency, think about what type of streamer you'd like to be.
 Are you mostly silent, playing through the objectives of a game and making a few comments here and there?
 Streaming enables you to do that, precisely as you would at home with friends on the couch.
 Or is your specialty acting out strange-but-poignant dialogue with the non-playable characters in your favorite MMO?
 Streaming exists to evoke that kind of creativity, and there's certainly someone who would find it worth watching.

-If you're looking to join the ranks of legions of competitive gamers, services like Twitch and Mixer offer directories you can peruse to see what people like to play.
+If you're looking to join the ranks of legions of competitive gamers, services like Twitch offer directories you can peruse to see what people like to play.
 You can use the directory to do a quick search for your favorite game to gain some insight on what people like to watch featuring that title.